oracle-livelabs/adb/shared/workshops/adb-datastudio/common/create-user.md

 To complete this lab, you need to have the following:

-- All previous labs successfully completed
+- Completed Autonomous Database

-## Task 1: Create New Database Users
+## Task 1: Create New Database User

-When you create a new data warehouse, you automatically get an account called ADMIN that is your super administrator user.
-In the real world, you will definitely want to keep your data warehouse data completely separate from the administration processes.
+When you create a new Autonomous Database, you automatically get an account called ADMIN which is your super administrator user.
+In the real world, you will want to keep your data completely separate from the administration processes.
 Therefore, you will need to know how to create separate new users and grant them access to your data warehouse.
 This section will guide you through this process using the "New User" wizard within the SQL Worksheet (one of the built-in tools in Autonomous Data Warehouse).

 For this workshop, we need to create one new user.